stianloader/Starloader/README.md

 ## Starloader vs Starloader-API

-The starloader project on its own doesn't do much other than providing a way to loader secondary jars (extensions) as well as providing mixins, a bytecode manipulation framework.
-As such most extensions should make use of Starloader-API to avoid conflicts, simpler extensions however don't need Starloader-API built.
+The starloader project on its own doesn't do much other than providing a way to loader secondary jars (extensions) as well as providing mixins and a bytecode manipulation framework.
+As such most extensions should make use of Starloader-API to avoid conflicts.

 ## IRC Chat